dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

-- We could be continuing to focus on articles and discussion centering around Module 2 (see the list from the last class).
+- Two more articles from Module 2:
+   - Apetrei, A., Kureshi, N.I. and Horodnic, I.A.
+(2015) ‘When culture shapes international business’, Journal of Business Research 68:1519-1521.
+   - Williams, S.L.
+(2011) ‘Engaging values in international business practice’, Business Horizons 54:315-324.

-- If not, we will start in on Module 3.
-- As a bridge from Modules 1 and 2 into Module 3, I'd like to look at:
+- We will then move into Module 3.
+As a bridge from the previous two modules, I'd like to look at:
     - International Economics 3: Theories of International Trade (from the Ivey course pack)
 - We will then run through the following readings from Module 3:
     - Note on International Trade Finance